MeltwaterArchive/storyplayer/modules/savaged/index.md

 The __SavageD__ module allows you to control one or more (possibly) remote SavageD daemons.

+The source code for this Prose module can be found in this PHP class:

+* DataSift\Storyplayer\Prose\SavagedActions

 ## What Is SavageD?

 [SavageD](https://github.com/datasift/SavageD) is a process and server monitoring process developed by DataSift.
 It logs results in real-time via [Etsy's statsd](https://github.com/etsy/statsd) into [Graphite](https://github.com/graphite-project).